tilt-dev/tilt/SECURITY.md

 - Spamming

-- Social engineering or phishing of Windmill Engineering employees or contractors
+- Social engineering or phishing of Docker employees or contractors

-- Any attacks against Windmill Engineering's physical property
+- Any attacks against physical property

-Thank you for helping to keep Windmill Engineering and our users safe!
+Thank you for helping to keep Tilt and our users safe!

 ## Changes